portlandrobotics/common_platform/docs/source/software.rst

 .. _software:

-Software Guide for the PARTS Romi Chassis Robot
+Software Guide for the PARTS- Common Robotics Platform
 ===============================================

-This section of the documentation covers the software aspects of the PARTS Romi Chassis Robot.
+This section of the documentation covers the software aspects of the PARTS- Common Robotics Platform.
 It includes information on firmware installation, software setup, programming instructions, and troubleshooting.

 Introduction to the Software Setup
 -----------------------------------